LCP Patella Plating System vs Traditional Fixation for Knee Fracture

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is the LCP Patella Plating System safe for treating knee fractures?
+What prior data suggests that the Variable Angle LCP Patella Plating System is safe for treating knee fractures?

 This trial is for men and women aged 18-74 who have a broken kneecap and are being treated at Hartford HealthCare The Bone and Joint Institute or Hartford Hospital.
 It's not for those over 75, non-walkers before injury, with previous patellar fractures, knee arthritis, or other leg bone fractures.